squirrel-prover/squirrel-prover/documentation/sphinx/source/index.rst

       .. tab:: reStructuredText

-         .. squirreltop:: in reset
+         .. squirreltop:: all

-            Print nat.
-            Definition a := 1.
+            name n:message.

     The blank line after the directive is required.
 If you begin a proof,